Wick Communications

-Wick Communications (formerly known as Wick Newspaper Group) is a family-owned media company with 18 newspapers in 10 states.
+Wick Communications (formerly known as Wick Newspaper Group) is a family-owned media company with 18 newspapers in 3 states.
 It also publishes websites and other specialty publications.
-The home offices are in Sierra Vista, Arizona, and it has newspapers in Arizona, Louisiana, Montana, Colorado, Alaska, California, North Dakota, South Dakota, Idaho, Oregon and Washington.
+The home offices are in Sierra Vista, Arizona, and it has newspapers in Arizona, Oregon and Washington.

 The Wick family

 While in college, brothers Milton I. Wick and James Lester Wick started a business employing college students to sell books to farmers during the summer months.
 The two purchased their first newspaper in 1926.
 Over the years Milton managed the business and acquired 27 papers across the country.
 At the same time his business partner James worked as a foreign correspondent in Europe and focused on politics.
 After returning stateside he became editor of the newsletter What's Happening in Washington.
 In 1952, James published a book titled "How Not to Run for President, A Handbook for Republicans."

 In 1953, James organized a European tour with a group of 37 newspaper editors, including his brother.
 The venture was called Wick Editors Tours.
 The group were the first Americans to enter and report from Hungry and Romania after the raising of the Iron Curtain.
 The Wick brothers were among the first party of U.S. journalists allowed inside the Soviet Union after the death of Joseph Stalin.
 At the time of his death in 1964, James was the editor and publisher of Human Events, a Conservative newsletter.
 Right before passing, he sold his interest in Wick Newspapers to his brother Milton's sons Walter M. Wick and Robert J. Wick.
 The two took full ownership of the family business when their father Milton died on November 30, 1981.
 At that time the Wick Newspaper Group owned and operated 40 newspapers.

 Milton I. Wick was inducted posthumously into the Arizona Newspapers Hall of Fame in 1996, and Walt M. Wick and Robert J. Wick were also inducted in September 2004.

 In 2016, Robert's son Francis Wick was named CEO of Wick Communications.
 That same year Walter M. Wick died of pancreatic cancer.
 Robert J. Wick died in 2022.
 In August 2024, Francis Wick announced he will step down as company CEO.
 He was replaced by Josh O'Connor, an executive with Black Press.